How do I get a Festival Pass?

 Buy your Festival Pass online at any time.
 Click on Buy Tickets at the top of the page.

-Buy an adult pass at the Festival Hub or any farm on the festival weekend for $20.
+Buy a one day adult pass at any farm on the festival weekend for $20 or a two day pass for $25.

 Children under 15 years can visit the Festival free.